sofiajaramillo/DMS-code/2021-05-13-FinalProject.md

 After finishing the food portion, I simply used some of the code from my squirrel code for eating and reproducing methods.
 I obviously tweaked it to fit this new context, and in the end, I managed to get it working.

-So now I had a program that created a
+So now I had a program that created a creaute, currently a simple circle, that followed the mouse.
+With

 The problem now was the flocking.

 Even though

 ### Positives and Negatives